tomjridge/tomjridge.github.io/index.md

 ## Introduction

 Welcome to the home page of Tom Ridge.
-I am shortly leaving academia, so please update any contact details (email addresses etc) that you have for me.
-Previously I was an academic researcher in computer science (Cambridge), and senior lecturer (Leicester).
+I am employed by the University of Leicester up to July 2021.
+After that I am leaving academia, so please update any contact details (email addresses etc) that you have for me.